-The Myers Briggs Type Indicator (MBTI) can help you and your students understand how their seemingly random behavior and preferences are actually consistent.
+The Myers Briggs Type Indicator (MBTI) can help you and your students understand how their seemingly random behavior and preferences are consistent.

 The MBTI is a self-report instrument takes about 30 minutes to administer.
-Depending on the test version, it can be self-scored or scored by the Career Center.
+Depending on the test version, it can be self-scored or scored by the Advising, Internships & Career Center.
 Originally based on Carl Jung's theory of personality types, the MBTI is a nonjudgmental instrument that has been used in thousands of research studies.